 A: No. Respirators labeled as "respirators" and intended for a medical purpose must be cleared or authorized by the FDA in order to be imported or distributed.

 Posted June 30, 2021, the FDA has revoked the EUAs for non-NIOSH-approved respirators effective July 6, 2021, and as of that date they are no longer authorized and can no longer be imported for health care personnel use.
 For FDA-cleared and NIOSH-approved respirators that may be imported, see FDA's 510(k) database or the NIOSH certified equipment list.

 Import information can be found on the Information for Filing Personal Protective Equipment and Medical Devices During COVID-19 page.
 If you need to resolve entry issues for shipments, please contact 301-796-0356 or COVID19FDAIMPORTINQUIRIES@fda.hhs.gov.

 Q: What options may I consider if my non-NIOSH-approved disposable filtering facepiece respirator model manufactured outside the United States is not authorized?

 A. You may want to consider the following:

-- As explained in the enforcement policy above, FDA device marketing authorization (e.g., authorization or clearance) is not required for products that do not meet the definition of a device (e.g., the product is labeled and marketed to the general public for general, non-medical purposes, such as use in construction).
+- As explained in the Enforcement Policy for Face Masks and Respirators During the Coronavirus Disease (COVID-19) Public Health Emergency (Revised), FDA device marketing authorization or clearance is not required for products that do not meet the definition of a device (for example, the product is labeled and marketed to the general public for general, non-medical purposes, such as use in construction).